††††† 501 KAR 3:020. Administration; management.

 ††††† (2) Medical records shall be maintained as required by the Department of Libraries and Archives pursuant to 725 KAR Chapter 1.

-††††† (4) The jailer shall not release information, other than public information, to individuals other than law enforcement or court officials unless the prisoner has signed a form authorizing release of information.
+††††† (4) The jailer or jail administrator shall not release information, other than public information, to individuals other than law enforcement or court officials unless the prisoner has signed a form authorizing release of information.
 A copy of the signed form shall be maintained in the prisoner's record.
 The form shall include:

 ††††† (a) Name of person, agency, or organization requesting information;